guArroyo/Morocco_project/README.md

 # Morocco_project
 website with HTML and CSS
-In this project, I practiced with placment of elements
+/lnIn this project, I practiced with placment of elements